brenov/xr-cv19-diagnosis/README.md

   </tr>
 </table>

 The figures 7, 8, 9, 10, and 11 present confusion matrices for each experiment.
 In these figures, we could see the four classification cases: True Negatives (line 1 column 1), False positives (line 1 column 2), False negatives (line 2 column 1), True positives (line 2 column 2).
 As we can see, all techniques applied decrease false negatives and with exception to the sharpness adjustment, they increase the number of false positives.
-In this case, more false negative is worse than more false positives, thus the augmentation techniques help avoid the worst case.

 <table>
   <tr>